redhatdemocentral/rhcs-bpms-install-demo/README.md

     --> Success

-    # start a build, run from root of rhcs-bpms-install-demo project.
-    # Note this takes some time to upload all of the product sources for build.
+    # start a build, run from root of rhcs-bpms-install-demo project, this takes some time to upload all of the product sources for build.
     $ oc start-build rhcs-bpms-install-demo --from-dir=.

     Uploading "." at commit "HEAD" as binary input for the build ...